pepellou/vim-tricks/README.markdown

 My folding configuration
 ------------------------

 Folding is a very useful thing, but I think there's no perfect configuration for it.
-You have several folding methods available for you and the best choice depends on your way to work.
+You have several folding methods available for you and the best choice depends on your way of working.

 I show here my configuration and why I use it.